cnctem/openharmony-flutter/README.en.md

        - You can download [compiled product](https://docs.qq.com/sheet/DUnljRVBYUWZKZEtF?tab=BB08J2) from this path.
        - The engine path points to the directory that needs to be accompanied by 'src/out'.

-       For the configuration of all the above environment variables (for environment variable configuration under Windows, please set it in 'Edit System Environment Variables'), you can refer to the following example (please replace user and specific code path with the actual path):

        ```sh
+        # The following is the environment variable configuration for Unix like systems (Linux, Mac) (please replace the specific code path with the actual path)

         # Dependent cache
         export PUB_CACHE=D:/PUB(Custom path)